decasia/public-anthropology-2017/presentations/2 - power and the postcolony.md

 ---

-## Some standard images of holidays
+## Some standard images of politics

 - Parliamentary debate
 - Street marches